Why join a club

 Membership is currently closed as we have reached our maximum number.

-Reluctantly the waiting list has been closed from September 2017 as we have reached our membership limit and for the moment we are not accepting new applications to join.
+Reluctantly the waiting list was closed during September 2017 as we had reached our membership limit and for the moment we are not accepting new applications to join.

-We already have in excess of 20 people waiting for a spaces and it would be unfair to accept further applications when we cannot guarantee there would be a place available.
+We already have in excess of 20 people waiting for a spaces and it would be unfair to accept further applications when we cannot guarantee there would be a place available, therefore any applications received will not be processed.Watch this space as this situation may change.